| .: Schedule of EventsFriday, October 20, 2006All times listed are 24 hour CST, unless you're always late, in which case

 these works on everything from "The X-Files" tv series to the "Evil Dead"

-Creating a Windows Live CD for System Recovery and Pen-Testing by Irongeek
+movies will also be briefly covered.
+Creating a Windows Live CD for System Recovery and Pen-Testing by Irongeek This presentation will go over the basics of creating and

 running a cut down version of Windows XP/2003 off of a boot CD using